homedepot/spingo/README.md

 - Setup Halyard and deploy Spinnaker for the first time by executing `./setupHalyard.sh` which will setup all clusters
 - Once the deployment(s) is/are successful the next step is to setup SSL across all clusters by executing `./setupSSL.sh`
 - Navigate to your new Spinnaker by going to `https://np.demo.example.com` and replacing `demo.example.com` with whatever domain you entered into the initialization script
-- Be sure to execute the `halpush` command to store all the configurations and certificates back up to the halyard bucket
+- If you setup Google OAuth above and want to enable authentication and authorization then run `./setupOAuth.sh`

 ### Setup Monitoring and Alerting

 Follow the instructions [here](monitoring-alerting) to setup basic monitoring and alerting of the Spinnaker deployments

+### Save Configurations back to Cloud Storage Bucket

+Be sure to execute the `halpush` command on the halyard VM to push all the configurations and certificates back up to the halyard bucket so that the ephemeral halyard vm can be destroyed/rebuilt at any time

 ## Restore saved values from vault